Episode of the Belgian Revolution of 1830: Background

 Following the Congress of Vienna in 1815, the territory of the then Southern Netherlands was ceded from the remains of the First French Empire to form part of the Kingdom of the Netherlands.
 Inspired by Liberalism, Catholic anti-Protestantism, recent food crises, and Francophone interests, the people of the then Southern Netherlands engaged in open revolt in August 1830, eventually declaring independence in October of that same year and establishing the Kingdom of Belgium in 1831.

 Gustaaf Wappers (1803 – 1874) was a Belgian professor at the Royal Academy of Fine Arts of Antwerp in 1833 who gained fame for his paintings of patriotic themes following the recent independence of Belgium, especially his Burgomaster van der Werff in 1830.
 Patriotism for the incipient country was a major theme of the contemporary Romantic art movement, which led to several paintings focusing on scenes from the history of Belgium and the glorification of the Belgian revolutionaries.

 Composition

 During the 19th century, the Belgian government began a program of producing artworks, literature, symbols, and rituals which would solidify the new state.
 Therefore, between 1834 and 1835, Wappers was commissioned by the government to create Episode of the Belgian Revolution of 1830 in order to extol the Belgian past.

 The oil painting depicts a scene which is derived mainly from Jean-Baptiste Nothomb's eyewitness account of the revolution in his Essai historique et politique sur la révolution belge (lit.
 'Historical and political essay on the Belgian revolution').
 People of various social classes are shown as united in the resistance against the Dutch, positioned in a pyramidal shape.
-At the top, a man holding the anachronistic 1831 Belgian tricolor with vertical stripes can be seen, however the stripes of the flag were actually horizontal during the revolution.
+At the top, a man holding an anachronistic 1831 Belgian tricolor with the modern vertical stripes can be seen, however the stripes of all actual Belgian flags during the entire revolution (1830-31) were horizontal.